Zorrat/Image-Denoiser-Supersampling-and-Editor/README.md

-# Image-Denoiser-Supersampling-and-Editor
+# AI Image SuperSamping,Denoiser and Image Editor App.

-Image Upsampling,Denoising and editor app created for Codestorm hackathon.
+This app was created for the Codestorm hackathon.
-This project utilizes 2 AI based image upsampling models to upsample ur images by 3x scale.
-All editing functions are implemented with OpenCV 4.3.0
+This project utilizes 2 AI based image upsampling models to upsample  images by a scale of 3x.
+All editing functions are implemented with OpenCV 4.3.0.

-The models used in this project are https://arxiv.org/abs/1707.02921
+The models used in this project are

+https://arxiv.org/abs/1707.02921

 https://arxiv.org/abs/1608.00367

-Dependencies.
+Requirements :
+Create a virtual conda enviornment since opencv = 4.3 may clash with spyder.

+    conda create --name vEnv1 python=3.7
+    conda activate vEnv1
     conda install -c conda-forge opencv=4.3.0
     pip install streamlit

-To run the project rename Directory to "ImageUpscaleProject" and Place it in C:/Users/'UserName"/

-on conda terminal run the following.
+Usage

-streamlit run ImageUpscaleProject/main.py
+    streamlit run main.py